Ultra-processed foods are everywhere and represent more than 50% of food products sold in supermarkets!

 This means a Food which:

-- has undergone a significant modification of its original structure by a sophisticated production process (extrusion, purification, etc.);
+- has undergone a significant modification of its original structure through a sophisticated production process (extrusion, purification, etc.);

-- And/or, to which one or more external substances have been added (technological additives, colorings, flavoring agents) but also ingredients from highly processed food products (glucose syrup, lecithin, refined oils, etc.):
+- And/or, in which one or more external substances have been added (technological additives, colorings, flavoring agents) but also ingredients from highly processed food products (glucose syrup, lecithin, refined oils, etc.):

-- All these substances are designated by experts under the generic term: Ultra-transformation markers (MUT).
+- All these substances are referred to by experts under the generic term: Ultra Transformation Markers (UTM).

 A significant part of our diet is made up of products that did not exist 50 years ago .

-The modifications that have been made by the food industry have first of all had a main positive and fundamental objective: health safety, with products free of pathogens and which keep well.
+The changes made by the food industry initially had a positive and fundamental main objective: food safety, with products free of pathogens and with good shelf life.

 Originally: limiting food poisoning